GerlechJen/Mapping_Earthquakes/README.md

 ```

 A style was assigned to each earthquake by using a circle marker and adjusting the line color, fill color, opacity, fill opacity, stroke, weight, and radius.
-The diameter of the markers for each earthquake reflects the magnitude of the earthquake in their size and color.
+The diameter of the markers for each earthquake reflects the magnitude of the earthquake in size and color.
 Earthquakes with a magnitude of 0 were plotted with a radius of 1 and all other magnitudes were plotted by multiplying by 4.
 The earthquake circle markers are also color-coded based on magnitude.
 Earthquakes with higher magnitudes appear darker in color.
 The magnitudes and locations of each earthquake were also added as pop-up markers.

 The earthquake data in relation to the tectonic plates’ location on the earth was added as a second layer group.
 To illustrate this relationship between the location and frequency of seismic activity and tectonic plates, font lines were added on the map.
 Also, all earthquakes with a magnitude greater than 4.5 were shown on a separate map.
 A second and third overlay were added to the map for the tectonic plate data and major earthquake data respecivly.